-When interviewing for a job, you'll likely meet with a number of different people, including representatives from the HR department and the line manager – but how do you best prepare for each of these different types of interview?
+When interviewing for a job, you'll likely meet with a number of key stakeholders, including representatives from the HR department and the line manager – but how do you best prepare for each of these different types of interview?

-Research from Robert Walters shows that an HR representative is involved in two thirds of interviews, and they are often the early gatekeepers in the interview process, so you need to ensure you are prepared for each interview in different ways.
+Research from Robert Walters shows that an HR representative is involved in two thirds of interviews, and they are often the early gatekeepers in the interview process.
+You need to ensure you are prepared for each interview in different ways.

-“While many job seekers focus on preparing for an interview with their prospective new line manager, who is usually a professional in their field, your interview with an HR manager will be very different,” says Ben Stevenson, Associate Director, Robert Walters.
+“While many job seekers focus on preparing for an interview with their prospective new line manager, who is usually a professional in their field, your interview with an HR manager will be very different,” says James Franklin, Associate Director, Robert Walters.

 “The HR manager and the line manager will likely be looking for different qualities and assessing you on different criteria, so you need to be prepared for both.”